yanxiaodi/CoreMessenger/README.md

 ## Differences with MvvmCross.Messenger

 If you are using `MvvmCross` to develop your application, please use `MvvmCross.Messenger` directly.
 I extracted some main methods and removed dependencies to `MvvmCross` components so it can be used in any WPF, UWP and Xamarin projects without `MvvmCross`.
 Also the `Publish` method is always running in background to avoid blocking the UI.
+Another difference is that no need to use DI to create the instance of `MessageHub` which is a singleton instance in all the app domain.
+It is useful if the solution contains multiple components that need communicate with each other.
+DI would make it more complicated.

 ## Thanks